tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 #### Versions earlier than 2020-02-10

-The string-to-sign for authorization versions earlier than 2020-02-10 has the following format:
+The string-to-sign for authorization versions that are earlier than 2020-02-10 has the following format:

 ```
 StringToSign =  signedPermissions + "\n" +